mjknowles/ess-one-shot/infra/cloud/README.md

 ## 4. Deploy the platform charts

 Once `kubectl` reaches the cluster, drop the mautrix-signal bridge configuration into `infra/cloud/mautrix-signal/config/` (the directory is ignored by Git) and run the helper script.
-The deploy helper reads those files, renders them into a ConfigMap, and installs the bridge into the `nss` namespace:
+The deploy helper renders those files into a ConfigMap inside the `ess` namespace, deploys the Element Server Suite, and then upgrades the mautrix-signal bridge against that same ConfigMap:

 ```bash
 ./deploy-charts.sh